Who Prints Money in the United States?

 The Fed Can "Unprint Money," Too

 If overdone, expansive monetary policy can create inflation.
-As cheap capital chases fewer and fewer solid ventures, then the prices of those assets increase.
-That's true whether the investments are in houses, gold, barrels of oil, or high-tech companies.
+As cheap capital chases fewer and fewer solid ventures, the prices of those assets increase.
+That's true whether the investments are in real estate, gold, barrels of oil, or high-tech companies.

 People worry about the Fed printing money because they don't understand that the Fed can "unprint" it just as quickly.
 It uses contractionary monetary policy to dry up liquidity.
 It has the same effect as taking money out of circulation.